SDGforskning/sdg-strings/SDG06_query_action_WoS.md

           ("dry pit latrine* with slabs" OR "ventilated pit latrine*" OR "composting toilet*" OR "container based sanitation")
 	      OR
 	(
-          ("basic" OR "adequate" OR "safe" OR "improved") NEAR/5
+          ("basic" OR "adequate" OR "safe" OR "improved" OR "equitab*" OR "non-equit*") NEAR/5
             (
-              ("sanitation" OR "hygiene" OR "toilet" OR "handwashing" OR "hand-washing" OR "sewage" OR "WASH") NEAR/2 ("service$" OR "facility" OR "facilities" OR "basic" OR "safe") )
+              ("sanitation" OR "hygiene" OR "toilet" OR "handwashing" OR "hand-washing" OR "sewage" OR "WASH") NEAR/2 ("service$" OR "facility" OR "facilities")
+            )
             OR
             (